 In the world of Splash, speaker blocks, schedule blocks, and list blocks are commonly built using repeatable functionality.

-As a refresher, a repeatable repeats or duplicates a group of identically styled elements.
+A repeatable repeats, or duplicates, a group of identically styled elements.
 Styling refers to how the individual elements are visually formatted - think font color and size.
 Read more in our article: What is a repeatable?

 What happens when you need to make an edit to an individual element and don't want this change reflected throughout all of your elements?